William Thomas Thornton: Life

-William Thomas Thornton was born at Burnham, Buckinghamshire on 14 February 1813, the son of the merchant Thomas Thornton and Sophie Zohrab; she was the daughter of a Persian merchant, Paul Zohrab, who had settled in Turkey.
+Thornton was born at Burnham, Buckinghamshire on 14 February 1813, the son of the merchant Thomas Thornton and Sophie Zohrab; she was the daughter of a Persian merchant, Paul Zohrab, who had settled in Turkey.
 Thornton's father was heavily involved in international commerce from a young age.
-He had lived in Constantinople and its surrounding region for many years in the pursuit of British mercantile interests.
+He had lived in Constantinople and its surrounding region for many years in pursuit of British mercantile interests.
 His father was also well known for his book, titled Turkey Past and Present (1807), a work that described in great detail the social, political, and military institutions of the Ottoman Empire.

 Thornton was educated at the Moravian settlement at Ockbrook in Derbyshire and spent three years in Malta with his cousin, Sir William Henry Thornton, an auditor general for Malta.
 From 1830 to 1835, Thornton lived abroad in Constantinople with Consul-General Cartwright.

-He was the youngest of eight children, his father dying in 1814.
+He was the youngest of eight children, with his father dying in 1814.
 He was subsequently raised by his father's family, predominantly by his aunt Elizabeth Moore.